BNAS-v2: Memory-efficient and Performance-collapse-prevented Broad Neural Architecture Search: Memory-efficient and Performance-collapse-prevented BNAS

-\subsection{Confident Learning Rate}
+After continuous relaxation, BNAS-D is able to take two advantages of BCNN, so that it is memory-efficient.
+However, the performance of BCNN learned by BNAS-D is poor due to a consequent issue of continuous relaxation.
+The above issue is denoted as performance collapse \cite{liang2019darts+} that make optimization algorithm prefer to choose those weight-free operations, e.g. skip connection, pooling.
+To mitigate this consequent issue, two solutions are provided and shown as below.

-In B-DARTS, the performance collapse issue gets worse than vanilla DARTS, where those weight-free operations (e.g. pooling, skip connection) are prone to be selected in both convolution and enhancement cells, especially for the later one \cite{liang2019darts+,xu2019pc}.
-To solve this issue, some strategies are proposed, e.g. early stopping \cite{liang2019darts+,liu2019auto,chen2019progressive}, the combination of warmup and partial channel connections \cite{xu2019pc}.
-The above techniques are effective for performance collapse issue alleviation, but resulting in unfair comparison between the search efficiency of B-DARTS and DARTS.
-Therefore, it is important to propose a strategy for solving the above issues simultaneously.
+\subsubsection{Confident Learning Rate}

-Compared with those weight-equipped operations (e.g. convolution), weight-free operations tend to obtain larger weights before the weights of over-parameterized model are well optimized \cite{xu2019pc}.
-In other words, the confidence of gradient obtained from over-parameterized model should increase with the training time for architecture weights update, so that CLR with respect to the number of current epoch is proposed as
+Compared with those weight-equipped operations (e.g. convolution), weight-free operations tend to obtain larger weights before the weights of over-parameterized BCNN are well optimized \cite{xu2019pc}.
+In other words, the confidence of gradient obtained from over-parameterized BCNN should increase with the training time for architecture weights update, so that CLR with respect to the number of current epoch is proposed as

-where, $t$ denotes the current epoch from 1 to the maximum $T$, $\beta$ represents the confidence factor whose value is directly proportional to the confidence of early over-parameterized model, and $lr_{arch}$ is the initial learning rate for architecture weights.
-For intuitive comprehension, we plot the curves of CLR under different confidence factors in Figure \ref{clr fig}.
+where, $t$ denotes the current epoch from 1 to the maximum $T$, $\beta$ represents the confidence factor whose value is directly proportional to the confidence of early over-parameterized BCNN, and $lr_{\alpha}$ is the initial learning rate for architecture weights.
+For intuitive comprehension, we plot the curves of CLR under different confidence factors in Fig. \ref{fig::clr} where $lr_{\alpha}=0.0003$ is the default setting for differentiable NAS framework \cite{liu2018darts}.

 How to determine the value of confidence factor $\beta$ is an intractable problem.
 With $\beta$ increasing, more epochs of early training process are involved to freeze the architecture weights, similar to the strategy of warmup used in PC-DARTS (i.e. training architecture weights after 15 epochs).
-Warmup shows its effectiveness for B-DARTS, so that we make a criterion for $\beta$ determination as follows.
+We make a criterion for $\beta$ determination as follows.

-\paragraph{Criterion 1} \emph{The optimal confidence factor should make the architecture weights starting to be updated at about 15-th epoch.}
+\textbf{Criterion 1}: \emph{The optimal confidence factor should make the architecture weights start to be updated at about 15-th epoch for BNAS-D.}